Using function-calling

 auto

-mode implies the model can pick between generating a message or calling a function.
-This is the default tool choice when the field is not specified.none
+(default) The model can dynamically choose between generating a message or calling a function.
+This is the default tool choice when no value is specified fortool_choice

 OpenAI compatibility